vadimgierko/vadimgierko/README.md

 - with visualizations made with p5.js library

 ### Simple CMS for my websites / web apps
-- all responsive website & application features & technologies (like above)
+- which has all responsive website & application features & technologies (like above)

 ### Simple game 2D
-- all responsive website & application features & technologies (like above)
+- which has all responsive website & application features & technologies (like above)
 - with movement & animations made with p5.js library or "static" game made with React

-## Currently learning:
-- Redux & Redux+React

 ## Other interests